pingcap/docs-dm/en/create-task-and-verify.md

 # Create and Verify a Data Replication Task

-This document describes how to create a simple data replication task to verify whether the cluster work well after the DM cluster is successfully deployed.
+This document describes how to create a simple data replication task to verify whether the cluster works well after the DM cluster is successfully deployed.

 ## Sample scenario